jribbink/equifood/README.md

 #### Backend

 The backend for the project (NestJS) can be found in the `apps/equifood-api` directory.
+Within the backend/API an admin portal endpoint is exposed for the administartor users (`/admin`).

 #### Shared